johnmaxrin/OpenMPI-Cheatsheet/README.md

 #

 ### MPI Broadcast
-`int MPI_Bcast(void* buffer, int count, MPI_Datatype datatype, int emitter_rank, MPI_Comm communicator);`
+`int MPI_Bcast(void* buffer, int count, MPI_Datatype datatype, int emitter_rank, MPI_Comm communicator);` <br>
-Buffer: Contains the value to be broadcasted.
+Buffer: Contains the value to be broadcasted. <br>
-Count: Number of elements in the buffer broadcasted.
+Count: Number of elements in the buffer broadcasted. <br>
-Datatype: Type of the buffer element broadcasted.
+Datatype: Type of the buffer element broadcasted. <br>
-Emitter Rank: Rank of process which emitt the buffer.
+Emitter Rank: Rank of process which emitt the buffer. <br>
-Communicator: Communicator in which the broadcast takes palce.
+Communicator: Communicator in which the broadcast takes palce. <br>